jmetso/tasklist/ansible/README.md

 2. Copy configuration file
 3. Copy jar file
 4. Install and start service
+5. Copy monit configuration and restart monit if setup_monit is True

 **Note** Installation playbook assumes that there is a built jar available in the target folder in the project root.